pantheon-org/opencode-warcraft-notifications/docs/src/content/docs/architecture.md

 - `faction`: Must be `'alliance'`, `'horde'`, or `'both'` (optional)
 - `soundsDir`: Must be a string (optional)
+- `showDescriptionInToast`: Must be a boolean (optional, default: true)
 - No unrecognized keys allowed (strict mode)

 **Error Message Format**: